jafl/YUI-3-Stockpile/README.md

 In addition to the standard format (`/combo?a&b&c`), Stockpile also accepts a custom format to allow caching by a CDN like CloudFlare:  `/combo~a~b~c`

-To use this format, configure the group as follows:
+To use this format, configure the group for YUI Loader as follows:

     comboBase: 'http://host:port/combo~',
     comboSep:  '~'